 Protecting Data-at-Rest with NSA CSfC Approved Encryption on a UAV

-As unmanned system technology advances, unmanned aerial vehicles (UAVs) linger in the battle field for long periods of time.
-This presents UAV system designers with a number of unique challenges when designing the on board network attached storage (NAS) required to securely store the massive amounts of data the UAV is collecting.
-With the increase in mission length and functionality, the number of systems on board put pressure on every device to be size, weight, and power (SWaP) optimized.
+As unmanned system technology advances, unmanned aerial vehicles (UAVs) linger on the battlefield for long periods of time.
+This presents UAV system designers with a number of unique challenges when designing the onboard network-attached storage (NAS) required to securely store the massive amounts of data the UAV is collecting.
+With the increase in mission length and functionality, the number of systems onboard put pressure on every device to be size, weight, and power (SWaP) optimized.
 As well, a UAV’s data network is often segregated into different functions such as mission, sensor, and maintenance subsystems.
 In such deployed vehicles, the data-at-rest (DAR) must be protected to established standards.

 Also, the vehicle was needed as soon as possible, so the integrator sought a commercial off-the-shelf (COTS) solution instead of developing one from the ground up.
-Read about the solution Curtiss-Wright developed and the results achieved in our case study.
+Download the case study to learn more.